micazi/darted_cli/README.md

 **`darted_cli`** is a powerful and developer-friendly Dart package for building feature-rich, structured command-line interfaces (CLI).
 It simplifies the process of creating command trees, parsing arguments and flags, and handling input validation with a focus on developer experience and ease of use.

+You can see how to implement your next big idea using _darted_cli_ through [This Blog Post](https://medium.com/towardsdev/heres-what-i-built-with-darted-cli-meet-flutter-loc-0cbb33c1138d).

 ---

 ## Table of Contents